Show all refs matching the name

 git branch -a

-git tag -lThis will reveal whether the ambiguity is between a branch and tag, or involves other reference types.
+git tag -lThis reveals whether the ambiguity is between a branch and a tag, or involves other reference types.

-To avoid ambiguity in your commands, use the full reference path:
+To avoid ambiguity in your commands, use the full reference path.
+This is non-destructive and is the safest first move:

 # Checkout the branch (not the tag)